-The SDAW takes place in the same venue the College normally uses for OSCEs (Manukau Suerclinic, Auckland), so that registrars can become familiar with the OSCE environment, and in effect have a practice run at the OSCE.
+The SDAW takes place in the same venue the College normally uses for OSCEs (Manukau Superclinic, Auckland), so that registrars can become familiar with the OSCE environment.
 It normally takes place in August each year.

 There are 16 stations, 8 on Saturday and 8 on Sunday.
 Attendees will be in groups of 5 or 6.
-The groups rotate around each station, each lasting 45 minutes.
+The groups rotate around the stations, each lasting 45 minutes.
 At each station the instructor will demonstrate a skill (or skills) and then invite everyone to practise it.
 This is often on each other, or sometimes on a model or actor.

 SDAW will give registrars the chance to:

 - practise examinations in front of peers and Fellows

 - practise examination and procedures on models simulating real pathology

 - be observed and given immediate feedback to improve techniques

 - be exposed to many of the skills for the OSCE, and where it will be held